-Please complete and return to the school complaints co-ordinator who will distribute it to the appropriate person, acknowledge receipt and explain what action will be taken.
+Please complete and return to the school Complaints Administrator who will distribute it to the appropriate person, acknowledge receipt and explain what action will be taken.
 In the interest of ensuring a satisfactory outcome, we may contact you to see if this issue can be resolved as a concern rather than a formal complaint.